Physical Therapy | Graduate

 - Applicants must have received a baccalaureate degree in any field, from an accredited institution prior to start of classes in the Doctor of Physical Therapy program.

 - GRE is required.
-Send a PDF copy of scores sent from testing center as part of the application package to email@example.com.
+A minimum score of 147 verbal; 147 quantitative; and 3.5 analytical is required.
+Send a PDF copy of scores sent from testing center as part of the application package to firstname.lastname@example.org.

 - Possess a minimum overall GPA of 3.0 in all required prerequisite courses.
 No required courses with a grade below "C" are accepted.